-Tokenizing Real world Assets: Bringing Real Value to the DeFi World
+Tokenizing Real world Assets: Real Value to DeFi

 We often say ‘that asset has great value’ but exactly do we mean by this?
 When does an asset have great value?
 Assets, be it financial assets like stocks, bonds, commodities or cryptocurrencies, or actual everyday assets like a real estate, a car, a book, or a pen, have a certain value attached to them.
 For financial real world assets, this value is true for everybody.
 A stock of a company will have the same value to you or to me.
 However, a house’s value is dependent on who lives in it, how long they have lived there, and other memories attached to the house, etc. In short, the value changes between people.
 The differences (and as we will soon see the similarities) between the two groups doesn’t end there.

 Since financial assets have a, let’s call it, ‘universal value,’ it’s easier to represent them.
 It can be represented as a number of dollars, euros, or another currency.
 Since they have ‘universal value’ these assets can be easily stored, transferred, and traded between parties.
 But how exactly is it done?
 How can one person buy and sell, say a company’s shares, with another in a different location?
 It’s not as if the buyer is knocking on the door of the seller and delivering the share certificate.
 This transaction is done through an intermediary, and more importantly, in a digital manner.